I’m a communications practitioner and writer based in Tāmaki Makaurau, Aotearoa (Auckland, New Zealand).

-I have worked as a Communications Manager with The Open University’s Learning and Teaching Innovation portfolio, and in various Communications-related roles at The University of Manchester’s Global Development Institute and The University of Sheffield’s Institute for International Development.
+I have worked in the UK as a Communications Manager with The Open University’s Learning and Teaching Innovation portfolio, and in various communications-related roles at The University of Manchester’s Global Development Institute, and The University of Sheffield’s Institute for International Development.

 I launched and ran Impolitikal, an online zine with a social, political focus between 2014 and 2018, and was commissioned to co-edit Don’t dream it’s over: Reimagining journalism in Aotearoa New Zealand (Freerange Press, 2016).

-In a past life I interviewed celebrities like Lady Gaga, Steven Spielberg, and Yoko Ono; wrote about travel, lifestyle and coffee; and created encouraging content as an editor for a website for teenage girls.
+In a past life I worked as a US-based music and entertainment journalist and content creator, interviewing celebrities like Lady Gaga, Steven Spielberg, and Yoko Ono.
+I also wrote about travel, lifestyle, and coffee, and created encouraging content as an editor for a website for teenage girls.